noaa-pifsc/esd-arp-resources/_pages/about.md

     - label: "Read more about the ESD"
       url: "https://www.fisheries.noaa.gov/pacific-islands/ecosystems/surveying-vast-pacific-ocean"
  caption: "2024 NCRMP Main Hawaiian Islands Team"
-excerpt: "The Archipelagic Research Program is composed of ~20 members serving as technicians, coordinators, analysts, lead scientists, project managers, operations, and data managers/app developers.
+excerpt: "The <b>Archipelagic Research Program</b> is composed of ~20 members serving as technicians, coordinators, analysts, lead scientists, project managers, operations, and data managers/app developers.
 We collaborate within the Ecosystem Sciences Division (ESD), across divisions, and with programs outside of NOAA."
 intro:
 - excerpt:"Read more about where we survey and how to contact us below."
 feature_row2: